prajsekar/noteapp/README.md

-This project contains the solution for the note app problem given by Intuit.
+This project contains the solution for the Note application problem given by Intuit.
+The entire code was done within five days hence only part of the problem was implemented, however the design caters to all the requirements mentioned in the problem statement.

 Please refer to architecture presentation for more details.

 Problems: